The JH Michell Medal

 * Allowing for significant interruptions to research development, for example, parental duties, illness, career change.

-** Any exceptional circumstances should be forwarded to the Executive Committee to assess eligibility.
+** Any exceptional circumstances should be forwarded to the Selection Committee to assess eligibility.

 Past Winners